michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 - GitHub Actions automates all Software Workflows with CI/CD
 - It allows to build, test and deploy Code directly from the GitHub Repository

+### Service Containers

+- Service Containers are Docker Containers that provide an easy and portable Way to host Services that might be needed to test or run the Application in a Workflow
+- Service Containers can be configured for each Job in a Workflow.
+GitHub creates a new Docker Container for each Service configured in the Workflow, and destroys the Service Container when the Job completes
+- Steps in a Job can communicate with any Service Containers that are Part of the same Job

 ### Workflow

 - A Workflow is an automated Process that can be added to a Repository